 Farid Mammadov is the Chairman of the Supervisory Board effective since June 01, 2017.
-He is also the Chairman of the HR and Remuneration Committee, and a member of the Risk Management Committee.
+He is also a member of the Risk Management Committee.

 Having started his banking career in 1999 as a credit officer at the United Credit Bank CB, Farid Mammadov served as the Director of the Credits Department at OJSC Bank of Baku from 2001 to 2010 and subsequently, as Deputy CEO.
 In 2012, he started working as the Risk Director within LLC PASHA Holding and served as a member of the Board of Directors at OJSC PASHA Bank until June 2013.
 From this date until February 2017, he served as First Deputy CEO at OJSC Kapital Bank.
 Since February 2017, he has been serving as Deputy CEO of LLC PASHA Holding and the Director of Business Group.